centrahq/api-documentation/user/pages/04.api-references/04.soap-integration-api/01.api-reference/docs.md

 ## events_Done

-> Update the events so they not appear in event list again.
+Update the events so they not appear in event list again.

-> Parameters: events: Array with event objects, only containing the event-numbers of the fetched events.
+> Parameters: `events`: Array of `event` objects, only containing the event-numbers of the fetched events.

 ### Request